princemaple/elixir-cloudflare-api-client/priv/docs/available_page_rules_for_a_zone.md

+## Available Page Rules for a Zone

+A rule describing target patterns for requests and actions to perform on matching requests

-## List Available Page rule setting
+### List Available Page rule setting

 **Permission needed:** `#zone:read`